llorllale/llorllale.github.io/_posts/2023-04-04-learning-go-book.md

   - writing to channels in a `select` `case` (p211)
   - buffered, unbuffered channels, and backpressure (p217-218)
   - how to time out code (p219). refer to time.After vs Context.Done()
-  - sync.Map - this is not the map you are looking for (p230)
   - reason why Go implements monotonic time (p240)
   - json.NewDecoder can decode multiple values (p245).
 Also I think it only reads just enough bytes (maybe slightly more) to decode a single type
   - we shouldn't use the static functions of `http` package because other packages may have registered their own handlers